-Depending on where you’re from, Utrecht is not a particularly cheap country to live in.
-Information from Numbeo ranks the cost of living 48th our of 379 cities across the world.
+Depending on where you’re from, Utrecht is not a particularly cheap city to live in.
+Information from Numbeo ranks the cost of living 48th out of 379 cities across the world.
 The website suggests that you should prepare to pay approximately the following per month without including rent:

 Four-person family monthly costs: ~ €3000